nolecram/my_professional_journey_Vol-1_The-Proprietary-Era-1999-to-2006/docs/companies/teleap.md

 ### Integration Architecture in the Pre-Cloud Era

-In the late 1990s and early 2000s, incompatible systems required careful architecture, custom middleware, and detailed coordination.
-There was no plug-and-play interoperability.
+Incompatible systems required careful architecture, custom middleware, and detailed coordination.
 Integration quality determined whether systems worked or failed under load.
 This architectural thinking—understanding system interactions, failure points, and friction at boundaries—became foundational.
-Modern cloud-native systems and APIs changed the mechanics, but the underlying principle remained: good integration requires understanding what each system does well and where boundaries create friction.
+Modern cloud-native systems and APIs changed the mechanics, but the principle remained: good integration requires understanding what each system does well and where boundaries create friction.

 ## On the Obsolescence of This Era